Confessions (Usher album): Marketing

 In selecting which single to release first, Usher and the label considered various marketing strategies.
-With many potential lead singles that could fare well in music markets, they were choosing between "Yeah!" and "Burn".
+While there were many potential lead singles that could fare well in music markets, the choice narrowed to "Yeah!" and "Burn".
 Even though "Burn" was just what the label was looking for, they believed that "Yeah!" would be a blockbuster.
 Meanwhile, they felt "Burn" also failed to meet their expectations: "'Burn' being a great song is one thing, but it's one of them things where people said, 'It's strong, but can we make history with that?'
 At the end of the day, you want an event."

 Usher was skeptical about whether "Yeah!"—which is largely composed around crunk—would be a good choice, given his mindset envisioning "Confessions" as an R&B record.
 KP recalled, "Everybody was scared to make that first step."

-With much debate between two songs, "Burn" was originally chosen as the lead single, with plans of filming its music video in late 2003.
+With much debate between two songs, "Burn" was originally chosen as the lead single, with plans for filming its music video in late 2003.
 Meanwhile, Lil Jon leaked "Yeah!" to DJs across the United States in November 2003.
 Originally, the label did not intend "Yeah!" as a proper single.
 Released to street DJs and mixtapes, it was meant to cultivate fans who waited for three years since the release of 8701.
-While record labels stayed idle during the Christmas season, "Yeah!" was getting favorable and quick response from radio stations though nobody was promoting; it was finally released as the lead single.
+While record labels stayed idle during the Christmas season, "Yeah!" was getting favorable and quick response from radio stations though nobody was promoting; it was finally released as the lead single in January 2004.
+"Yeah" was followed by single releases of "Burn" and "Confessions Part II", in March and June respectively.

 To keep the album atop the chart, "My Boo" was targeted for release after "Confessions Part II" was diminishing on the Hot 100.
-The B-side of the UK release includes "Red Light" and "Sweet Lies".
-The single again topped the Hot 100, giving the album its fourth consecutive number-one.
+The b-side of the UK release includes "Red Light" and "Sweet Lies".
+The single again topped the US Hot 100, giving the album its fourth consecutive number-one.
 "Caught Up" was released as the album's fifth and final single, and reached number eight in the United States.